 To entice friends to help, make stuffing wedding invitations a fun-fill day, complete with drinks and snacks.
 There’s never a bad time to hang out and have fun with friends, so turn this wedding project into a chance to bond.

 You don’t have to limit the event to just the wedding party or close friends, either.
 Stuffing wedding invitations is something your family members or parents’ friends might want to help with, too.
 Stuffing wedding invites is also a great time to call in a favor to anyone who has ever said: “let me know if you ever need help with wedding stuff!”

-Many hands make less work, and an assembly line is a tried-and-true method of churning out a flawless finished product.
+Many hands make for less work, and a wedding invitation assembly line is a tried-and-true method of churning out a flawless finished DIY product.
 Once you’ve gathered a good-sized crew, divide them up and give them individual tasks.

 If you have more people than you need, try breaking people up into teams to work in shifts.
 You can even turn the process into a party game where the fastest team gets a prize at the end.
 Don’t be afraid to think outside the box and get creative with how you encourage people to get the job done.